 In short, every human being has mental health.
 At times, for a multitude of reasons, just as with physical health, a person’s mental health can become out of balance.

-Misti Luke is licensed mental health therapist .
-Misti maintains a part-time private counseling practice in beautiful Broken Bow, Oklahoma and she’s passionate about reducing mental health stigma in the Sooner State.
+Misti Luke, LCSW is a master's level, fully-licensed mental health therapist in Southeastern Oklahoma where she maintains a private counseling practice and treats a wide variety of behavioral health issues.
+Misti is passionate about reducing mental health stigma in the Sooner State.
 For correspondence, email@example.com

 The contents of this blog post are for informational purposes only and should never be used to assess, diagnose or treat any type of health condition.
 If you are in crisis, dial 911 or go to your nearest hospital emergency room.